toptal/picasso/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] codemod is created and showcased in the changeset
 - [ ] test alpha package of Picasso in StaffPortal

+> When everything is done and ready for review, check all the checkboxes to
+> pass the GitHub Bot: TODOLess action

 <details>
 <summary>PR commands</summary>
 <br />